 Digital Habits Phone, Social Media and Internet Use

-Setting Boundaries: Establishing clear boundaries is crucial for maintaining control over your digital life.
+Many devices now come with built-in screen time trackers, so you can monitor how much time you’re spending on apps like social media, gaming, or even work-related tasks.
 Designate tech-free zones in your home, such as the dining area or bedroom, to promote more meaningful offline interactions.
-Additionally, consider scheduling specific times for checking social media and emails to avoid constant digital distractions.
+Additionally, consider scheduling specific times for checking social media and emails to avoid constant digital distractions..

 Read more